jamescarruthers/PlotteRXY/Hardware/PenLift_Options/Stepper_V1/readme.md

 Additional components required:

+* Nema 17 stepper motor - pick the slimmest and lightest you can find
 * 20t pulley - same used on the belt drive steppers
 * 4 x 605Z bearings - same as used on all other pulleys
 * 9mm 2GT belt - same as used for the drive belts